shivanker/razer-kbd-osx/README.md

     xcode-select --install

 Usage:

 1. Clone the repo
-2. Build the project by going into the `RazerBlade` directory and typing `make`.
+2. Build the project by typing `make`
-3. Run the `razer-led` program to get the effect you want.
+3. Run the `osx-razer-led` program to get the effect you want.

 Currently supported effects: